eh3rrera/ocpj8-notes/02-Advanced-Java-Class-Design/3-Create-inner-classes-including-static-inner-class,-local-class,-nested-class,-and-anonymous-inner-class.md

 An inner class is a class declared inside another class.

 ###Static Inner Class
-A inner class declared with the static keyword becomes a static inner class, for example:
+An inner class declared with the static keyword becomes a static inner class, for example:
  ````java
 class OuterClass {
    // Static nested class